JITx-Inc/switches/README.md

-# switches
+# Switch Components (Tactile, DIP, etc) for JITX

-Switch Components (Tactile, DIP, etc) for JITX
+This is a SLM-based library containing packages for JITX.